nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

     edit [question number] /description [new description] or /answer [new answer] or /option[number] [new value] for multiple choice questions
   - Reason: Limited to only option1-4
 - `edit 2/ option4 1.9` or `edit 1 / description New de`
-  - TBC ~ Fixing
+  - Ono!
+You did not enter the new value :<
-  - white space after / is not ignored
+  - Reason: white space after / is not ignored
 <hr>

 ### Start Command - Start Quiz